 Membrane receptor dynamics regulating B cell signaling

 Our laboratory combines the state-of-the-art imaging, molecular and signaling studies to understand better the dynamics of regulatory receptors expressed on B cells from CLL patients.
 CLL B cells bear some particular inhibitory immune receptors, such as ILT3, which undergo a dynamic redistribution upon CLL cell stimulation.
-In order to characterize functional significance of this process, in our project we will explore the mechanism regulating surface patterning of ILT3 and other inhibitory B cell receptors.
+In order to characterize functional significance of this process, at the Tumour Immunology Lab in Siena we will explore the mechanism regulating surface patterning of ILT3 and other inhibitory B cell receptors.
 These findings will enrich our understanding of inhibitory signaling mechanisms in B cells, both in cancer and in health.

 Inhibitory gene networks in CLL and their therapeutic potential

 Dr. Kabanova is particularly interested in characterizing, by a combination of proteomics, transcriptomics and gene editing approaches in vitro and in vivo, CLL-specific gene networks which inhibit B cell tumour development.
 Results of this study may form a rationale for the development of novel therapeutic approaches to treat aggressive CLL.
 Although new-generation chemotherapeutic agents and immunotherapies based on B cell- specific antibodies have revolutionized CLL treatment, about 30-40% of cases still have a poor therapeutic outcome.
 This project has a founded potential to guide the design of novel therapies that may improve therapeutic schedules for CLL patients who relapse post-treatment.
 Also, this expectation may be extended to other B cell lymphoproliferative disorders, because of the common cellular source of the tumour.